thaleslim/TMJudge/README.md

     subprocess.run(*args, shell=True)
     ```
     - Possibly worrying more than necessary, considerating it's most likely to be used with beginner programmers and the _`shell commands`_ are "hardcoded".
-        - Solution: instead of using `subprocess` module we can use python' built-in `exec()` passing in as a `*arg` the subject' code.
+        - Solution: instead of using `subprocess` module we can use python' built-in `exec()` and `eval()` passing in as a `*arg` the subject' code.
 This provides more security to server (since we don't need to access the shell anymore) and flexibility (we can insert lines of code to extract usefull information about the code being tested) without analysing the code for "malicious intent"(may be a feature on later versions); besides, less modules needed.